2010 Winter Olympics opening ceremony: Who Has Seen the Wind

 "Who Has Seen the Wind" was a tribute to Canadian Prairies.
-A lone boy, Thomas Saulgrain (L'École Nationale de Cirque) stood in the centre of the floor in a square wheat.
-A voice quoted from the novel Who Has Seen the Wind (novel) by W. O. Mitchell As the boy began running, he was lifted up and performed ballet on fly wire.
+A lone boy, Thomas Saulgrain (L'École Nationale de Cirque) stood in the centre of the floor in a square of wheat field.
+A voice quoted from the novel Who Has Seen the Wind (novel) by W. O. Mitchell.
+As the boy began running, he was lifted up and performed ballet on fly wire.
 A rendition of the song "Both Sides, Now" by Joni Mitchell was played during this segment.

 Peaks of Endeavour

 "Peaks of Endeavour" was a tribute to the Canadian Rockies and Western Canada.
 After the previous segment had ended, a storm was stimulated and clouds seemed to fall to the ground.
 As the clouds gave away, mountains, resembling the Rocky Mountains, rose from the floor.
 A George Vancouver quote was read by Donald Sutherland, and skiers and snowboarders hung from wires to simulate going down the artificial mountains.
 Images of winter sports in action exploded onto the mountains, which finally gave way to sports victories.
 Inline skaters mimicked figure skaters and speed skaters, circling the artificial mountains as the videos of sports changed to the Vancouver skyline.
 Coloured lines of light representing flowing traffic surrounded the mountain.